MichalLytek/type-graphql/docs/complexity.md

   });
 ```

 And it's done! 😉 .
-You can pass complexity as option to any of `@field`, `@fieldResolver`, `@mutation` & `@subscription`.
-For the same property, if both the @fieldresolver as well as @field have complexity defined , then the complexity passed to the field resolver decorator takes precedence.

-Have a look at the [graphql-query-complexity](https://github.com/ivome/graphql-query-complexity) docs to understand more about how query complexity is computed.
+For more info about how query complexity is computed, please visit[graphql-query-complexity](https://github.com/ivome/graphql-query-complexity).

 ## Example